json-api-dotnet/JsonApiDotNetCore/docs/usage/extensibility/services.md

 ## Limited Requirements

-In some cases it may be necessary to only expose a few methods on the resource.
+In some cases it may be necessary to only expose a few methods on a resource.
 For this reason, we have created a hierarchy of service interfaces that can be used to get the exact implementation you require.

 This interface hierarchy is defined by this tree structure.